soltysh/talks/2017/kubecon/text.md

 ???

+Let me tell you a story how audit came to live.

 Each request goes through several filters on its way to the actual REST handler.
 These are:
 - RequestContext - ensures there is a Context object associated with the request